 So while you CAN steam vegetables in an Instant Pot without a steamer basket, I don’t recommend it.
 Splurge and treat yourself – your future self will thank you!

-Note: You need a glass lid in order to use the steam function on the Instant Pot, not the Instant Pot lid, and odds are you already have one that works!
-If you have a cookware set with different sizes of pans (similar to this set) try using a larger lid that fits your instant pot.
+Note: You need a glass lid in order to use the steamer function on the Instant Pot, not the Instant Pot lid, and odds are you already have one that works!
+If you have a cookware set with different sizes of pans (similar to this set), try using a larger lid that fits on top of your Instant Pot.

 - Broccoli cooks fast on the stove, so it will cook fast in the Instant Pot too.